-The effects of the human API are massive and we could be standing in the middle of a Cybernetic Renaissance which has only just begun.
+The effects of the human API are massive and we could be in the early stages of a Cybernetic Renaissance that will fundamentally alter the human experience.

 An application programming interface (API) is a protocol intended to be used as an interface by software components to communicate with each other.
 An API may include specifications for routines, data structures, object classes, and variables (source).